-- 103. In my experience it has been clinical faculty offices that have been areas of arms assaults. - 104.
-All faculty and administrative offices these are sometimes used as conflict resolution zones out of necessity; when a crisis occurs, movement to a recognized or approved conflict resolution zone is not always possible in the moment. - 105.
-All MD Anderson campus should be excluded.
-Exception: garages so they keep weapons in cars - 106.
-Everywhere should be an exclusion zone except perhaps a small glass box, maybe under the bridge over the bayou, or in the middle of the new Mays park at Fannin/Holcombe, where interested parties can go while they handle their guns.
+103. In my experience it has been clinical faculty offices that have been areas of arms assaults.

+104. All faculty and administrative offices - these are sometimes used as conflict resolution zones out of necessity; when a crisis occurs, movement to a recognized or approved conflict resolution zone is not always possible in the moment.

+105. All MD Anderson campus should be excluded.
+Exception: garages so they keep weapons in cars

+106. Everywhere should be an exclusion zone except perhaps a small glass box, maybe under the bridge over the bayou, or in the middle of the new Mays park at Fannin/Holcombe, where interested parties can go while they handle their guns.
 We could combine it with whatever area people go to smoke.
 Oh, I forgot, aren't we a smoke-free campus?
 Let's switch to allow smoking in designated areas instead.
+Happens anyway.

-Happens anyway. - 107.
-Off site locations where there is no constant security presence. - 108. faculty offices- these are the primary areas for conflict resolution areas between students and Pl's. - 109. physician offices - 110.
+107. Off site locations where there is no constant security presence.

+108. faculty offices- these are the primary areas for conflict resolution areas between students and PI's.

+- 109. physician offices - 110.
 The library.
-The faculty lounge. - 111.
-All the clinical laboratories with the same materials as stated in item #3 above should be excluded.
-Other offices dealing with staff issues like HR, e.g. managers' offices, should be excluded also as those listed in #5. - 112.
-Faculty center where faculty offices are located. - 113. the entire institution should be excluded. - 114.
-I do not believe any institution of education or higher education or a medical facility should allow weapons or concealed weapons anywhere on campus.
+The faculty lounge.

+111. All the clinical laboratories with the same materials as stated in item #3 above should be excluded.
+Other offices dealing with staff issues like HR, e.g. managers' offices, should be excluded also as those listed in #5.

+112. Faculty center where faculty offices are located.

+113. the entire institution should be excluded.

+114. I do not believe any institution of education or higher education or a medical facility should allow weapons or concealed weapons anywhere on campus.
 Can all the areas be excluded?
 If personal safety is a concern then beef up security.
 I did not see the reason why this law was passed in the presentation.
-Why allow firearms at medical or educational institutes? - 115.
-Classrooms.
+Why allow firearms at medical or educational institutes?

+115. Classrooms.
 Faculty cannot have a peace of mind when teaching in a classroom with guns present.
-If we allow guns in the classroom, I will decline teaching requests in the future. - 116.
-Faculty offices in Faculty Center and Pickens Tower - 117.
-All zones MUST be excluded.
-No gun should be permitted in any building/facility of MD Anderson. - 118.
-Due to the vulnerability of children, and the potential for harm, specific mention of exclusion from pediatric patient areas should be made. - 119. classrooms and seminar rooms - No exclusion should be made - 121.
-Cafeterias, coffee shops, where food items are served.
+If we allow guns in the classroom, I will decline teaching requests in the future.

+116. Faculty offices in Faculty Center and Pickens Tower

+117. All zones MUST be excluded.
+No gun should be permitted in any building/facility of MD Anderson.

+118. Due to the vulnerability of children, and the potential for harm, specific mention of exclusion from pediatric patient areas should be made.

+119. classrooms and seminar rooms

+120. No exclusion should be made

+121. Cafeterias, coffee shops, where food items are served.
 Patients do come to such areas.
+Conference rooms where disagreements could be discussed.

+122. Classrooms

-Conference rooms where disagreements could be discussed. - 122.
-Classrooms - 123.
-As #2 in this survery includes patient care waiting areas could that make an entire buildling such as alkek a no-gun zone (preferred) as many entrances have wiating areas? - 124.
-I would prefer that Universities and Hospitals be gun-free zones. - 125.
-Faculty Center and Faculty Center Tower (see below) - 126.
-Faculty academic offices, cafeterias, other public meeting areas. - 127.
-School of Health Professions Classrooms, laboratories, and faculty offices. - 128.
-CHAPELS - 129.
-None - 130. entire mdacc. - 131.
-Guns should not be allowed within 50 feet of the hospital. - 132.
-None - 133.
-Auditoriums and class rooms - 134.
-No guns at all.
-Only UT police can carry gun - 135. all corridors and approach areas that lead to patient care areas in #1 - 136. restroom - 137.
-Student classrooms.
+123. As #2 in this survery includes patient care waiting areas - could that make an entire building such as alkek a no-gun zone (preferred) as many entrances have wiating areas?

+124. I would prefer that Universities and Hospitals be gun-free zones.

+125. Faculty Center and Faculty Center Tower (see below)

+126. Faculty academic offices, cafeterias, other public meeting areas.

+127. School of Health Professions Classrooms, laboratories, and faculty offices.

+128. CHAPELS

+129. None

+130. entire mdacc.

+131. Guns should not be allowed within 50 feet of the hospital.

+132. None

+133. Auditoriums and class rooms

+134. No guns at all.
+Only UT police can carry gun

+135. all corridors and approach areas that lead to patient care areas in #1 security at FCT and Pickens once this policy takes effect and guns are allowed in FCT and Pickens.

+136. restroom

+137. Student classrooms.
 Do not want students bringing guns to class.
 I would be nervous giving anyone less than an A grade.
 Pickens towers faculty offices.
-We may need to increase security at FCT and Pickens once this policy takes effect and guns are allowed in FCT and Pickens.
+We may need to increase